Textures of Neutrino Mass Matrix from $S_4$-flavor Symmetry: Numerical results

 As mentioned before, the parameter space in this case is 5-dimensional consisting of 9 physical parameters made of three eigen masses ($m_1, m_2, m_3$), three mixing angles ($\t_{12}\equiv \t_x,\t_{23}\equiv\t_y,\t_{13}\equiv\t_z$) and three phase angles ($\rho, \sigma, \d$), reduced to 5 free parameters when taking the two complex constraints into account.
 Normally, we take these free parameters as ($\t_x, \t_y, \t_z, \d$) and one mass scale, say $\d m^2$.
 We scan over these free parameters and for each pattern we get 3-$\s$ level correlation plots, that we try to justify using the strategy of previous section.

 We throw N points of order $(10^7-10^{10})$ in the 5-dimensional parameter space ($\theta_{x},\theta_{y},\theta_{z},\delta,\delta m^2$), and check first the hierarchy type through Eqs. (\ref{ratio},\ref{spectrum}).
 Then, we test the experimental bounds of $\Delta m^2$ besides those of Eq. (\ref{non-osc-cons}) to see which regions are experimentally allowable.
 As the experimental bounds are not the same, except for $\theta_{x}$ and $\delta m^2$, in the two hierarchy cases, so we have to repeat the sampling for each hierarchy case.
-We find that the three textures are viable with {\bf I} hierarchy, but the texture III allows also, albeit in a very tight region, for {\bf N} hierarchy.
+We find that the three textures are viable with {\bf IH} ordering, but the texture III allows also, albeit in a very tight region, for {\bf NH} ordering.
 The predictions are given in Table \ref{Predictions-Vanishing}. \begin{landscape}

 \end{landscape}